 The value of early-flowering types is that they will bloom in mid-winter when days are short; try them in the Coastal and Tropical South.
 (Spring-flowering types will not bloom until days have lengthened to 15 hours or more.)
 Sow seeds in late October and November for blooms in late winter and spring.
 If you want to force sweet peas in a greenhouse, use selections from this group.
 They are not heat resistant.
 Generally sold in mixtures of several colors.

 Bijou Mix.
-To 1 ft.
-Available in single or mixed colors; four or five flowers appear on each 5- to 7-in. stem.
+To 1 feet Available in single or mixed colors; four or five flowers appear on each 5- to 7 inches stem.
 Self-supporting plants are spectacular in borders, beds, window boxes, containers.
 Not as heat resistant or as long stemmed as 'Knee-Hi'; performs better in containers.

 Cupid Mix.
-To 46 in. by 1 ft.
-Trails on ground or hangs from containers.
+To 46 inches by 1 feet Trails on ground or hangs from containers.

 Jet Set Mix.
-Bushy plants grow 23 ft. tall; need some support.
+Bushy plants grow 23 feet tall; need some support.

 Knee-Hi Mix.
-To 2 ft.; need some support.
+To 2 feet.; need some support.
 Large, long-stemmed blooms are carried five or six to the stem.
 Has all the virtues and color range of Cuthbertson's Floribunda, but on bush-type plants.
 Good for mass display in beds, borders.
-Growth will exceed 2 ft. where planting bed joins a fence or wall; keep in the open for uniform height.
+Growth will exceed 2 feet where planting bed joins a fence or wall; keep in the open for uniform height.

-Little Sweethearts Mix are rounded bushes to about 8 in. tall; they need no support, bloom over a long season.
+Little Sweethearts Mix are rounded bushes to about 8 inches tall; they need no support, bloom over a long season.